ethereum/EIPs/EIPS/eip-signTypedData.md

 ## Abstract
 <!-- A short (~200 word) description of the technical issue being addressed. -->

-This is a standard for hashing and signing of typed structured data as opposed to jsut bytestrings.
+This is a standard for hashing and signing of typed structured data as opposed to just bytestrings.
 It includes a

 * theoretical framework for correctness of encoding functions,
 * specification of structured data similar to and compatible with Solidity structs,
 * safe hashing algorithm for instances of those structures,
 * safe inclusion of those instances in the set of signable messages,
 * new RPC call `eth_signTypedData`,
-* optimized implementation of the hashing algorithm in EVM, and
+* optimized implementation of the hashing algorithm in the EVM, and
 * an extension to Solidity's `keccak256` builtin function.